 4. Harness The Power Of Probiotics

 If you want to stop farting quickly, it’s time to get serious about probiotics.
-The healthy bacteria that reside in your body are important for many different reasons – combating gas being one of them.
+The healthy bacteria in your body are important for many reasons – combating gas is one of them.

 Healthy bacteria, also known as probiotics, have a mission to help keep your immune system strong, to keep you feeling your best, and to keep gas and digestive issues at bay.
-Probiotics have also been scientifically proven to help assist those who are combating irritable bowel syndrome.
+Probiotics have also been scientifically proven to help those who are combating stomach discomfort.

-If you don’t have enough of these healthy bacteria in your body either due to using a round of antibiotics (which will completely wipe out the good guys!), having excessive levels of stress and anxiety in your life, or eating foods that tend to deplete your healthy probiotics, the bad bacteria may be taking over.
-You won’t be able to break down and digest your foods as properly as you should and instead they may be sitting in the gut, encouraging the formation and development of gas.
+If you don’t have enough of these healthy bacteria in your body either due to using a round of antibiotics (which will completely wipe out the good guys!), having unhealthy stress response and mental health issues in your life, or eating foods that tend to deplete your healthy probiotics, the bad bacteria may be taking over.
+You won’t be able to break down and digest your foods as properly as you should; instead, they may be sitting in the gut, encouraging the formation and development of gas.

-A quick fix, however, which you all will need to do is begin supplementing with a quality probiotic such as P3-OM.
+Supplementing with a quality probiotic such as P3-OM. may help improve the release of excess air through your intestinal tract.
 This particular probiotic is the most powerful one on the market and is designed to get you to full gut flora levels faster than any other product available.
-Use this and you’ll find you will stop farting quickly.

 5. Get Exercise